From how long each workout should last to turning fat into muscle, here are the straightforward answers to your strength-training questions.

 A: Resistance machines have their place in a gym: they’re a great way for beginners to learn movement patterns without the risk of injury, and they allow experienced trainers to isolate specific muscles to lift more weight.
 But because the movement is restricted, they won’t work the stabilising muscles that are so important in keeping you free of injury.

 Using free weights may require more skill, but it will recruit those stabilising muscles and better prepare your body for other activities, especially sports.

 Q: “How quickly will I see results?”

-A: Even with the help of this book, don’t expect overnight success.
+A: Don’t expect overnight success.
 You need to lift heavy weights regularly to stimulate the muscle into growing, eat a diet of high-quality protein and carbs with no junk and get plenty of sleep.
 It’s a big commitment.

 Q: “Aren’t squats bad for my knees?”

 A: Performed incorrectly, any move is dangerous, although squats have a particularly bad reputation.
 But a correct squat – in which your feet are shoulder-width apart and your knees stay in line with your toes – places emphasis on the quads, glutes and hamstrings, and not on any joints.
 This can reduce the risk of injury by strengthening the muscles and supporting tissues around the knee joint.

 A: ‘Toning’ is one of the most popular words in the exercise world.
 It is also one of the most redundant.
 You can’t ‘tone’ a muscle, only build it or maintain it, while stripping away fat to give it a more prominent appearance.
 So when people say they want to ‘tone up’ they actually mean that they want to add muscle, lose fat or a bit of both.